derik-silva-1978/educare-app/replit.md

 # Educare+ Platform

 ## Overview
-Educare+ is a digital platform for early childhood development and maternal health monitoring.
-It connects parents, caregivers, educators, and healthcare professionals to facilitate collaborative care through interactive assessments, personalized guidance, and advanced communication.
-The platform features an AI-powered assistant (TitiNauta) and integrates with WhatsApp for remote engagement.
-Its vision is to become a leading solution in its domain by leveraging AI and seamless communication to empower stakeholders and improve outcomes through a multi-level SaaS subscription model.
+Educare+ is a digital platform designed for early childhood development and maternal health monitoring.
+It serves as a comprehensive hub connecting parents, caregivers, educators, and healthcare professionals to foster collaborative care.
+The platform offers interactive assessments, personalized guidance, and advanced communication tools, including an AI-powered assistant (TitiNauta) and WhatsApp integration for remote engagement.
+Its core mission is to leverage AI and seamless communication to empower stakeholders, improve developmental and health outcomes, and establish itself as a leading solution in the market through a multi-level SaaS subscription model.

 ## User Preferences
 - Preferred communication style: Simple, everyday language.